abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 Certificate: Defines a namespaced resource that references an Issuer or ClusterIssuer for issuing certificates.

-Inspect the CRDs by running the following command :
+Inspect the CRDs by running the following command:

 ```
 kubectl get crd -l app.kubernetes.io/name=cert-manager
 ```

-The output looks similar to the following
+The output looks similar to the following:

 ```
 NAME                                  CREATED AT